-When you configure the location for an Access Server installation, SAP BusinessObjects Data Services creates space for the Access Server log files.
+When you configure the location for an Access Server installation, SAP Data Services creates space for the Access Server log files.

 - 1. Open the Server Manager, click the Access Server tab and click Edit. - 2.
 Decide which configuration task to perform: - To add a new Access Server, click Add.

-• To edit an existing Access Server, select the Access Server and click Edit.

-- To remove an existing Access Server, select the Access Server and click Delete.
+Continue to the remaining configuration steps. - To edit an existing Access Server, select the Access Server and click Edit.
+Continue to the remaining configuration steps. - To remove an existing Access Server, select the Access Server and click Delete.
 No additional configuration steps are required. - 3.
-In the "Access Server Properties" window, enter the Access Server configuration information and click OK.
+In the Access Server Properties window, enter the Access Server configuration information and click OK.

 Property Description Directory Specifies the location of the log files for this instance of the Access Server.
 Click the ellipses button to browse to the Log directory under the directory where you installed the software.
 Do not change this value after the initial configuration.
 Communication Port Specifies the port on this computer that the Access Server uses to listen for incoming messages from clients.
 Make sure that this port number is unused and is unique for each Access Server.
-Parameters Specify any additional Access Server parameters.
-Note: Additional Access Server parameters can be viewed by typing AL_AccessServer at the command line.
+Parameters Specify any additional Access Server parameters. i Note Additional Access Server parameters can be viewed by typing AL_AccessServer at the command line.
 For more information, see "Real Time Performance" in the Management Console Guide .
 Use SSL protocol Enables SSL security for real-time messaging on this Access Server.

-Property Description Enable Access Server Controls whether the Access Server is automatically started when the Data Services service starts.
+Enable Access Server Controls whether the Access Server is automatically started when the Data Services service starts.